CHI NO MONOGATARI - 血の物語

 - Why the Japanese dialogue?
 Isn't it better to have the whole thing in English?

 The Japanese language makes it feel authentic.
-When you read in Japanese, you can hear own Japanese voice emerging from within.
+When you read in Japanese, you can hear your own Japanese voice emerging from within.
 Your imagination brings the characters to life.
 To me it's a lot better to have the actual language.

 - I've never read Japanese before, will I be able to understand it?